sezanzeb/JsPlot3D/README.md

 - make it possible to download data online and display it (basically just do an xmlhttp request to fetch an array/csv of data).
 This should also work from within the animate function, so that some sort of monitoring can be achived.
 Add a parameter on how many datapoints maximum to show and add the newly arrived datapoints to the current daraframe and remove those that are old and don't fit into the size-boundary anymore.

+- normalize the scatterplot in a way that the maximum distance between max and min is 1
 - interpolate the bar heights
-- upon changing the .csv file in examples/index.html the old bars keep being there
 - set xRes and zRes to values that are not equal and fix errors
 - make a example.csv that contains negative positions (x: -1, z: -0.32 and such) and fix errors
 - try to change xLen, yLen and zLen (also to negative values) and fix errors